 For the next twelve years she returned to London, working as a PA for practically every major law firm including Slaughter and May, Linklaters, Freshfields and Eversheds.

 Stella then spent three years in Hong Kong, before returning to the UK.
-She has now worked as a PA, practice manager and researcher for Commercial and Business Lawyers for the past eighteen years.
+She has now worked as Practice Manager for Commercial and Business Lawyers for the past twenty years.

-Kate qualified as a solicitor within a general practice in the area in 1987 before joining the Crown Prosecution Service as a Crown Prosecutor in Greater Manchester.
-Kate worked on a number of very high profile cases before becoming the Divisional Crown Prosecutor in North Manchester in 2005, the Divisional Crown Prosecutor for South Manchester in February 2010 and, after qualifying as a Crown Advocate, she assumed responsibility for the Crown Advocacy Unit in 2011.
-After a year as District Crown Prosecutor with responsibility for cases prosecuted in Tameside, Oldham, Trafford and Stockport Kate left the CPS in 2013.
+Kate qualified as a solicitor with a general practice in Stockport and Bramhall in 1987 before joining the Crown Prosecution Service in Greater Manchester.
+Kate worked on some very high-profile cases as a Crown Prosecutor and, after qualifying as a Crown Advocate, rose to District Crown Prosecutor with responsibility for cases prosecuted in Tameside, Oldham, Trafford and Stockport.
+Kate left the CPS in 2013.

-She also volunteers as the Chair of Citizens Advice Cheshire North which is currently facing many challenges exacerbated by recent restraints on public spending.
+Kate recognises how expensive legal services have become for ordinary people and volunteers as the Chair of Citizens Advice Cheshire North which is currently facing many challenges exacerbated by recent restraints on legal aid spending.

 Prior to becoming a solicitor, Pam worked at the Employment Tribunal where her interest in employment law was ignited.
 Pam was promoted to Acas, latterly working as a conciliator where she assisted employers and employees involved in employment claims to reach settlement.